Sinn Fein set for first win in Northern Ireland election - NewsBreak

 But the party has kept such issues low down on its agenda during a campaign that has been dominated by more immediate concerns, namely the skyrocketing cost of living.

-With about 50 of 90 seats counted so far, results showed that Sinn Fein has 18 seats, while the Democratic Unionist Party, which has been the largest in the Northern Ireland Assembly for two decades, have 13.
+With 47 of 90 seats counted so far, results showed that Sinn Fein has 18 seats, while the Democratic Unionist Party, which has been the largest in the Northern Ireland Assembly for two decades, have 12.

-The centrist Alliance Party, which doesn't identify as either nationalist or unionist, has seen support surge and has 10 seats so far.
+The centrist Alliance Party, which doesn't identify as either nationalist or unionist, has seen support surge and has eight seats so far.

-A unionist party has held the role of Northern Ireland's first minister since the 1998 peace agreement that ended decades of Catholic-Protestant conflict.
-Under a power-sharing system created by that agreement, the jobs of first minister and deputy first minister are split between the biggest unionist party and the largest nationalist one.
+Under Northern Ireland’s power-sharing system, created by the 1998 peace agreement that ended decades of Catholic-Protestant conflict, the jobs of first minister and deputy first minister are split between the biggest unionist party and the largest nationalist one.

 Both posts must be filled for a government to function, but the Democratic Unionist Party has suggested it might not serve under a Sinn Fein first minister.